scottscharl/weather-api-v2/README.md

 # Scott's Simple Weather API

-Build a simple Express API to serve up weather info. for one location.
+Deploy an Express.js API to serve up weather data for a location you define, for free!

-This project uses the free tier for the OpenWeather Once Call API.
-You need to sign up for an API key, and then your weather server checks for new weather info every 5 mins.
-The data is cached so you don't exceed the One Call API's free tier limit of 1,000 requests per day.
+Your server caches the weather data for 5 minutes so you don't exceed the One Call API's free tier limit of 1,000 requests per day.

 ## Quickstart